TheHutGroup/Horizon-Public-Docs/examples/features/supersize.md

 }
 ```

 Note: supersize variant was previously queried as below but has now been deprecated.
-The deprecated query will be removed from the schema in 6 months.
+The deprecated query will be removed from the schema 6 months after the release of the supersize variant changes.
+(Release date: 23/03/2022)

 ```graphql
 query SuperSizeVariant {